vinc3m1/RoundedImageView/README.md

 If you know of a better method, let me know and I'll implement it!

 Also has proper support for:
-* CENTER and CENTER_CROP ScaleType (borders are drawn at view edge, not bitmap edge).
+* All ScaleTypes (borders are drawn at view edge, not bitmap edge).
 * Borders
 * Anti-aliasing
 * Transparent backgrounds